About the Artist

 St. Botolph Club of Boston, May 2001 and January 2003, Juried Shows

-Finalist, Public Art competition, Appleton Mills, Lowell, MA 2010
+Finalist, Public Art competition, Appleton Mills, Lowell, MA, 2010

 Permanent Collection, St Botolph Club of Boston, Boston, MA

-Walsingham Gallery of Newburyport, MA
+Walsingham Gallery of Newburyport, MA, Summer 2002

 How does an artist think like a scientist?

 Having spent a long career as a physicist, and now a short one as an artist, I can answer this question.
-Both artist and the scientist are motivated primarily by the desire to create or discover something new.
-The scientist is driven to reveal unknown knowledge of the physical world, what lies beyond present understanding.
+Both the artist and the scientist are motivated primarily by the desire to create or discover something new.
+The scientist is driven to reveal undiscovered knowledge of the physical world, what lies beyond present understanding.
 The artist seeks to bring to life visions of color and space, visions previously unseen.